ntrel/cpp2/README.md

 ## Function Literals

-A literal is declared like a named function, omitting the leading identifier.
+A literal is declared like a named function, but omitting the leading identifier.
 A literal can capture variables:

 ```c++